Configure the Splunk Add-on for Microsoft Windows¶

 SEDCMD-clean_info_text_from_winsecurity_events_this_event = s/This [Ee]vent is generated[\S\s\r\n]+$//g

-- Save your changes
+- Save your changes.

 Configure indexes.conf¶

-Upgrade the Splunk Add-on for Windows
+Upgrade the Splunk Add-on for Microsoft Windows

 Configure inputs.conf¶

-Before the Splunk Add-on for Windows can collect data, you must configure inputs.conf
+Before the Splunk Add-on for Microsoft Windows can collect data, you must configure inputs.conf and change the disabled attribute for the stanzas you want to enable to 0

-input directly queries the Active Directory domain controllers.
+The [admon] input should only be enabled on one domaincontroller in a single domain.
+The [admon] input directly queries the Active Directory domain controllers.
 Enabling this input on multiple Splunk instances can disrupt your Active Directory servers and eventually make them unresponsive, preventing users from accessing needed services.

 - If

-does not exist, create it. - Using a text editor, open the
+%SPLUNK_HOME%\etc\apps\Splunk_TA_Windows\local\inputs.confdoes not exist, create it. - Using a text editor, open the

-for editing - Enable the inputs that you want the add-on to collect data for by setting the
+inputs.confinlocalfor editing. - Enable the inputs that you want the add-on to collect data for by setting the

-. - Save the file and close it.
+disabledattribute for those input stanzas to0. - Save the file and close it.

 - Copy the contents of the Splunk_TA_windows directory to

-on other forwarders or use a deployment server and Forwarder Management to distribute the add-on to other forwarders in your deployment.
+%SPLUNK_HOME%\etc\appson other forwarders or use a deployment server and Forwarder Management to distribute the add-on to other forwarders in your deployment.

 Configure Windows Update Logs in inputs.conf¶